Skip to Content

 Soho

-Putting the oh in Soho, Jazz After Dark is one of those late night bars you read about in magazines and see in old movies.
+Putting the oh in Soho, Jazz After Dark is one of those late-night bars you read about in magazines and see in old movies.

 It’s far from plush – dim-lit lighting and a makeshift stage attracts talent as raw as its setting.
 This is no polished establishment, but it’s most certainly keeping it real.

-However, what it lacks in aesthetics, it compensates for this with its easy going drop-in vibe, and tapas menu.
+However, what it lacks in aesthetics, it compensates for this with its easygoing drop-in vibe, and tapas menu.

-Music Venues London: Map
+Music Venues London: Practical Tips

 Previous